browserengineering/book/book/scripts.md

 Note that styling moved from `load` to `render`, but downloading the stylesheets didn't.
-That's because `innerHTML` created new elements that have to be styled, but we don't need to redownload the styles to do that; we just need to reapply the styles we already have.
+That's because `innerHTML` created new elements that have to be styled, but we don't need to redownload the styles to do that; we just need to re-apply the styles we already have.

 Now, whenever the page changes, we can lay it out again by calling `render`: